 Kirill Ivan Staklo

 Eliot is a trans activist from the South and a development professional with a background in direct service for BIPOC and LGBTQ+ nonprofits.
-He currently lives and works in New Haven, creating and coordinating trans competency education and advocacy programming with the New Haven Pride Center.
-There he is expanding trans resources and building spaces for trans, nonbinary, intersex and questioning people to come together.
+He currently lives and works in New Haven, creating and coordinating trans competency education and advocacy programming.
 Eliot helped run GendeRev, Columbia University’s only transgender support and advocacy organization.
 He is passionate about addressing trans homelessness and expanding economic rights for LGBTQ+ people.
 Currently he is focused on fighting infrastructural barriers for trans individuals and addressing legal challenges as he advocates for the LGBTQ+ community.

 Rae Jereza, Ph.D.